suekwon/suekwon.github.io/about.md

 **CURRENT POSITION**

-> VMT Manager, Quantit

-**EXPERIENCES**
+> Chief Executive Officer, From Insight Inc.

+**INDUSTRY EXPERIENCE**

+- 2025-Present: _Chief Executive Officer_, From Insight Inc.
-- 2020-current: _Manager_, Quantit (formerly Qvious Inc.)
+- 2022-2025: _Manager_ Quantit (formerly Qvious Inc.)
-- 2020-2022: _Director_, Qvious Inc.
+- 2020-2022: _Director_ (Co-Founder), Qvious Inc.
-- 2020-2022: _Lecturer_, Dep. of Convergence Security Engineering, Sungshin Women's University
-- 2018-2019: _Research Professor_, Dep. of Energy & Electrical Engineering, Korea Polytechnic University
-- 2011-2013: _Team Manager_, Korea Asset Pricing Co., Seoul, Korea.
+- 2011-2014: _Team Manager_, Korea Asset Pricing Co., Seoul, Korea.
-  - Implemented the pricing engine for derivatives (C++).
+  - Developed and implemented a pricing engine for derivatives using C++.
-- 2008-2010: _Consultant_, CMPR(Capital Market and Portfolio Research, Inc), Seoul, Korea.
+- 2008-2010: _Consultant_, CMPR (Capital Market and Portfolio Research Inc.), Seoul, Korea.
-  - Participated in developing the Integrated Risk Management Solution (Java).
+  - Participated in the development of an Integrated Risk Management Solution using _Java_.
   - Participated in consulting projects for portfolio management.
 - 2007-2008: _SE-flow consultant_, LG CNS(LG Consulting and Solution), Seoul, Korea.
-  - Participated in the Health and Insurance Project (HNIP) (Java).
+  - Participated in the Health and Insurance Project (HNIP) using _Java_.
-  - Participated in the solution integration project for Hospital Information System (HIS) (C#).
+  - Contributed to a solution integration project for a Hospital Information System (HIS) using _C#_.

+**ACADEMIC EXPERIENCE**

+- 2020-2022: _Lecturer_, Department of Convergence Security Engineering, Sungshin Women's University
+- 2019-2020: _Research Professor_, Department of Energy & Electrical Engineering, Korea Polytechnic University
-- 2006: _Researcher_, LG MM Institute(Mobile and Minimalize), Seoul, Korea.
+- 2006: _Researcher_, LG MM Institute (Mobile and Minimalize), Seoul, Korea.
-  - Developed an algorithm for extracting idioms from sentences (C).
+  - Developed an algorithm for idiom extracting from sentences using _C_.

 **RESEARCH ACTIVITIES**